Step - by - Step Instructions for Gaining Entry to the MUST Program

 II.
 Attend a MUST Information Session

 These sessions are usually held once in the Fall semester and once in the Spring Semester.
 Contact a MUST administrator to find out when the next session will be held.
+Notice of the information sessions are usually posted to the website's main page.

 III.
 Complete the MUST Application Form

 IV.
 Set up a Meeting

-Arrange a day and time for you to meet with the director of the program to discuss a series of topics relating to MUST.
-This is also where you can learn more about the program and its nuances.
+Arrange a date and time for you to meet with Diane Corrigan to discuss a information about MUST.
+This is where you can learn more about the program and its nuances.
 In the meeting, you may be asked why you feel that you are a qualified candidate for the program.
-From here, the director will determine whether you are a fit candidate for MUST.
+From here, we will determine whether you are a fit candidate for MUST.

 V. Acceptance Letters are Emailed

-You will be notified of your acceptance into our program with an email from Anne Ciganko.
-Emails will be sent out soon after the interview.
+You will be notified of your acceptance into our program with an email from our advising office.
+Emails will be sent out after the interview.
 Candidates typically are notified around the winter holidays.